romainbrenguier/Speculoos/README.md

 # Speculoos

-Speculoos (Specification Logics for Synthesis) is a set of tools for Logic Synthesis.
+Speculoos (Specification Logics for Synthesis) is a set of tools for Register Transfer Level hardware description.
-It converts logical specifications to AIGER files.
+It has a rich type system and generates AIGER files.

 ## Installation